delhatch/PiPod/README.md

   <li>So by clicking the right arrow key, if you are looking at songs that start with 'A', it jumps to songs that start with 'B'.
 Much faster scrolling through long lists!</li>
 </ul>
 <H3>Minor Structural Change</H3>
-<p>For handling button presses, this version changes from the Adafruit GPIO library to the Adafruit Blinka library.
+<p>For handling button presses, changed from the Adafruit GPIO library to the Adafruit Blinka library.
 See device.py</p>
 <H3>Known Bugs</H3>
 <ul>
   <li>After doing a Library Update, the playback que should be cleared.
 But if done, then cannot play a selected song from a list.</li>